FINA Diving World Series

-The FINA Diving World Series is a diving competition series held annually since 2007.
+The FINA Diving World Series were a diving competition series held annually from 2007–2022.

-This series is held around the world (the current series includes 4 events) where the divers collect points depending on their results to determine the World Series champions.
+This series was held around the world (the final series includes 4 events) where the divers collect points depending on their results to determine the World Series champions.

-This series is reserved for only the best divers in the World and national wild cards.
-Most of the divers are medallists from previous Olympics, World Championships and World Cups.
+This series was reserved for only the best divers in the World and national wild cards.
+Most of the divers were medallists from previous Olympics, World Championships and World Cups.

+Under World Aquatics, the FINA Diving World Series and FINA Diving World Cup have since been merged into a multi-stop World Cup featuring 1–3 stops and a Super Final.
+World Aquatics have also introduced Diving Recognised Events, offering recognition of current national and international diving championships as official international competitions, providing opportunities for divers to compete at the international level and qualify for World Aquatics events such as the World Cup.